ansys/grantami-bomanalytics/doc/source/api/bom_builder/index.rst

 This section provides an introduction to the BoM helpers.
 These represent a BoM (bill of materials) in Ansys Granta MI 2301 XML BoM format, and they support reading and writing these files.

-The :class:`~ansys.grantami.bomanalytics.bom_types._bom_types.BillOfMaterials` represents the root object in a BoM hierarchy and can be used to programmatically generate a BoM.
+The :class:`~ansys.grantami.bomanalytics.bom_types.eco2301._bom_types.BillOfMaterials` represents the root object in a BoM hierarchy and can be used to programmatically generate a BoM.

 To aid in manipulation of these objects, builders have been provided for Granta MI object references.
 These assist in